anisfradi/Bayesian-Regression-on-Grassmann-Manifolds-via-Hamiltonian-Lagrangian-Monte-Carlo/README.md

 # Bayesian-Regression-on-Grassmann-Manifolds-via-Lagrangian-Hamiltonian-Monte-Carlo

-This MATLAB demo provides an implementation of the "Regression on the Grassmannian based on the Lagrangian Hamiltonian Monte Carlo sampling" method
+This MATLAB code provides an implementation of the "Regression on the Grassmannian based on the Lagrangian Hamiltonian Monte Carlo sampling" method

 ## Table of Contents